 Date of Birth: August 21, 1973

 Sergey Mikhaylovich Brin is the Co-founder of Google and Alphabet Inc., the parent company of Google.
-Born to a mathematics professor at the University of Maryland (father) and a researcher at NASA (mother), it seems rather obvious today that Sergey Brin was destined to have a passion for technology, solving problems and building innovative products.
-On his 48th birthday today, we bring a few interesting yet less known facts about Sergey Brin.
+Born to a mathematics professor at the University of Maryland (father) and a researcher at NASA (mother), it seems rather obvious today that Brin was destined to have a passion for technology, solving problems and building innovative products.
+On his 50th birthday today, we bring a few interesting yet less-known facts about Sergey Brin.

-- In May 1993, Brin received his Bachelor of Science degree from the University of Maryland with high honors in Mathematics and honors in Computer Science.
-In September 1993, Brin enrolled at Stanford University to study computer science.
-In August 1995, he was awarded the Master of Science.
+- In May 1993, Brin received his Bachelor of Science degree from the University of Maryland with high honours in Mathematics and honours in Computer Science.
+In September 1993, he enrolled at Stanford University to study computer science.
+In August 1995, Brin was awarded the Master of Science.

-- In 1996, as part of a Stanford research project, Larry Page and Sergey Brin developed a search engine “BackRub” (the predecessor to the Google search engine), named for its unique ability to analyze the “back links” pointing to a given website.
-They also developed the PageRank algorithm that later became Google’s core search algorithm, which orders sites in search results based on the number of other websites that link to them.
-Later, they come up with a new name Google (after Googol) and registered the domain name on September 15, 1997.
+- In 1996, as part of a Stanford research project, Larry Page and Sergey Brin developed a search engine, “BackRub” (the predecessor to the Google search engine), named for its unique ability to analyze the “back links” pointing to a given website.
+They also developed the PageRank algorithm, which later became Google’s core search algorithm, which orders sites in search results based on the number of other websites that link to them.
+Later, they came up with a new name Google (after Googol) and registered the domain name on September 15, 1997.

 - Brin was also responsible for GoogleX and Special Projects, divisions responsible for developing world-changing technology like driverless cars.

-- In August 2013, Brin and his wife Anne Wojcicki started living separately after Brin had an extramarital affair with Google Glass’s marketing director Amanda Rosenberg.
+- In August 2013, Brin and his wife, Anne Wojcicki, started living separately following reports of Brin’s extramarital involvement with Amanda Rosenberg, who was the marketing director for Google Glass at the time.
 Their divorce was finalised in June 2015.
-In 2018, Sergey Brin reportedly married Nicole Shanahan, a lawyer and founder of a legal-tech startup ClearAccessIP.
+In 2018, Sergey Brin married Nicole Shanahan, a lawyer and founder of a legal-tech startup ClearAccessIP.
+However, their marriage encountered difficulties, and they separated on December 15, 2021.
+Subsequently, Brin filed for divorce on January 4, 2022.

-- Few people know that Sergey Brin was an early investor in Tesla Motors (now known as Tesla Inc.).
+- Few people know that Sergey Brin was an early investor in Tesla Motors (now known as Tesla Inc.), owned by Elon Musk.

-- Sergey Brin was ranked 9 on the list of Forbes Billionaires 2021, with an estimated net worth of $95.6 billion.
+- Sergey Brin was ranked 9th on the list of Forbes Billionaires 2021 and 14th in 2023, with an estimated net worth of $76 billion.

-Do make use of comment section to wish Sergey Brin on his birthday.
+Do make use of the comment section to wish Sergey Brin on his birthday.

 To make it more exciting, we suggest you make use of the comment section if you are among the ones celebrating their birthday with today’s featured personality.